superfly/docs/elixir/advanced-guides/github-actions-elixir-ci-cd.html.md

 - Add a step to run [`mix hex.audit`](https://hexdocs.pm/hex/Mix.Tasks.Hex.Audit.html).
   This shows all Hex dependencies that have been marked as retired, which the package maintainers no longer recommended using.
+- Add a set to run [`mix deps.unlock --check-unused`](https://hexdocs.pm/mix/Mix.Tasks.Deps.Unlock.html).
+  This checks that the `mix.lock` file has no unused dependencies.
+This is useful if you want to reject contributions with extra dependencies.

 ### Benefits of Caching